florianpethig/tough/README.md

 # tough

-Repository to study passenger reactions before and after the COVID-19 crisis.
+Repository to study passenger reactions before and during the COVID-19 crisis.